U.S. Communities Government Purchasing Alliance

 ASBO International Strategic Partner

-is the leading national government purchasing cooperative that reduces the cost of goods and services by aggregating the purchasing power of public agencies nationwide.
-U.S. Communities provides participants with access to a broad line of competitively solicited contracts with national suppliers that have committed to providing their lowest overall public agency pricing.
-Each month more than 500 new public agencies register to participate.
-This continuing rapid growth is fueled by the program’s proven track record of providing public agencies unparalleled value and the best government pricing available.
+—the leading national purchasing cooperative that reduces the cost of goods and services for schools.
+By aggregating the nationwide purchasing power of public agencies and education institutions, U.S. Communities provides school solutions through a broad line of competitively solicited contracts.
+Our suppliers have committed to providing their lowest overall public agency pricing as well as delivering comprehensive solutions and value-added services.

 Hear a Purchasing Supervisor’s Perspective

 Purchasing Supervisor Jeff LaPorta explains why Hartford County Public Schools has purchased through U.S. Communities for over a decade!

 - No User Fees – no costs or fees to participate.